JuelDash/ML_SummerInternship/README.md

-Internship on Foundation course on Machine Learning using Python by NIELIT
+Internship on Foundation course on Machine Learning using Python by NIELIT Bhubaneswar